 “My PC was working fine until yesterday.
 But, today, my hard disk crashed abruptly.
 The computer won’t boot, and I have no back up of the data.
 Since the PC contains some essential work files, I want to recover dead hard drive data.”

-Files and Folder Recovery from a dead hard drive?
+Data Loss from dead hard drive?

 After hard drive failure, what follows next is panic.
-Due to instinct, most of us try to recover data and fix the hard drive.
+Due to instinct, most of us try to recover dead hard drive data and fix the hard drive.
 But, in reality, dead hard drives are hard to fix.
 So, the first course of action should be to stop meddling with the drive.
 Second should be to consult a specialist.

 - Do not try to open the hard drive screws

 - Consult a data recovery professional

 - Submit your hard drive for data recovery in the professional data recovery lab

 - Your hard drive will be operated in a controlled environment called CLASS 100 clean room lab for data recovery